 Quality inspections at Technomix.

-Pipe inspection (leak and pressure testing)
+Pipe testing (leak and pressure testing)

-Pipe inspection (leak and pressure testing)
+Pipe testing (leak and pressure testing)

-Which characteristics are examined?
+What characteristics are examined?

 • Pressure resistance under defined test conditions